-Anonymous asked: i'm glad you appreciated the message (: and i know plenty of Christians who would still love you the same, no matter gay, straight, bisexual, or whatever! i think you just have to find the ones who have a heart for loving people instead of judging, you know? and in that i can understand your frustration - i feel it, too. it seems religion is used now to condemn people more often than to give them hope and a home! as for what God did in the bible that angered you - what do you mean?
+Anonymous said: i'm glad you appreciated the message (: and i know plenty of Christians who would still love you the same, no matter gay, straight, bisexual, or whatever! i think you just have to find the ones who have a heart for loving people instead of judging, you know? and in that i can understand your frustration - i feel it, too. it seems religion is used now to condemn people more often than to give them hope and a home! as for what God did in the bible that angered you - what do you mean?

 God killed so many people with his own hands.
 He would forgive people, but he wouldn’t forgive the Egyptians (first born sons) or Sodom and Gomorrah or the people in the time of the Flood.
 He explicitly stated that homosexuals should be put to death.
 In addition, God is supposedly all-loving and all-powerful and all-knowing.
 If so, why are there so many Africans that are Christians that suffer, get AIDS, are unable to feed their children, and die.
 God even says in a parable that the flowers don’t worry about clothing but God provides, and Jesus says that animals don’t worry about food but God provides, so God will provide for humans because we’re worth more to him, but then God doesn’t provide for all of the children in Africa or the other starving children around the world.
 Christianity and Morals have no bearing on each other.
 I’ve seen terrible Christians and nice atheists, Muslims, Jews, Etc. I’ve also seen the opposites.
 Some verses in the Bible are good, but others are simply horrible and I don’t think you can just take the good parts and say that there is a God…

-Anonymous asked: you will probably think my ignorant or a time-waster, maybe even rude for saying this. but. i'm praying for you. i'm sorry you lost your faith, and i'm sorry that you had to struggle and that you gave up on what you'd known ): and you most likely will not particularly like my saying this, but God didn't give up on you, and He never will! keep a soft heart and an open mind, and God bless <3
+Anonymous said: you will probably think my ignorant or a time-waster, maybe even rude for saying this. but. i'm praying for you. i'm sorry you lost your faith, and i'm sorry that you had to struggle and that you gave up on what you'd known ): and you most likely will not particularly like my saying this, but God didn't give up on you, and He never will! keep a soft heart and an open mind, and God bless <3

 You seem to be one of the Christians that I actually like.
 Thank you for your kind thoughts, but I don’t honestly think your praying will do anything.
 You have every right to do it though.
 You didn’t waste my time; I like any messages I can get.
 The problem with the faith I used to have is that it completely attacked who I am: a homosexual.
 I still know plenty of Christians that I know think I’m a great person that would COMPLETELY change their minds if they knew I was gay.
 I’ve been hiding my gayness since I discovered it, and I’m only hiding it because of religious bigotry.
 That’s why religion angers me, and it’s why I started thinking about the Bible.
 It’s also when I decided to read the Bible.
 I finished it, and I was more an atheist then than I ever thought I could be.
 So many contradictions, so many terrible things done by God, and so many terrible things said about people like me.
 So I stopped.
 Thank you for caring about my future, for that, I thank you.
 In your own mindset, you’re doing me a great service, and I can see that you really care.
 That’s good; people don’t care enough anymore.
 I just wish you could care without religion, but you can have your beliefs.